Jayantth/Grunt-file/README.md

 # FRONT-END NANO DEGREE PROJECTS
-> This repo consists of zip files of all my projects in FEND.
+> This repositary consists of zip files of all my projects in Front-End Nanodegree Program.
+This degree actually takes 3.5 - 5 months of time to complete this whole project.
+The process is On-going and the addition of projects will be made in this repositary as soon as I complete the project.

 ## Project List
 - Animal trading cards